djgroen/flee/docs/FabFlee_Automated_Flee_based_simulation.md

 ### *Step 3: Extract population data for your conflict instance using OpenRouteService API*

 1. Obtain OpenRouteService API key
-	-   Go to <https://openrouteservice.org/dev/#/signup> and sign up using your Github account or by filling the registration form to obtain OpenRouteService API key
+	-   Go to <https://openrouteservice.org/dev/#/signup> and sign up using your Github account or by filling out the registration form to obtain OpenRouteService API key
 	-   After registration, click Tokens window (next to Profile in Dev Dashboard) and request a Token by specifying a name (e.g. API key) and clicking Create Token, which will provide an API Key (e.g. `5b3ce3597851110...`)

 2. Install Java JRE or openJDK version 8 or later